 - In addition to the above list, consider a foreign body in the nose.
 The discharge is unilateral, purulent, foul-smelling and blood-stained.

-See also separate Ill and Feverish Child article.
+See also the separate Ill and Feverish Child article.

 - Explain that there are no drugs of proven benefit for the prophylaxis or treatment of the common cold, although many things have been suggested.
 Medical management is centred around providing symptomatic relief.

 - Provide advice about the usual natural history of the illness and average total length of illness.
-(Guidelines from the National Institute for Health and Care Excellence (NICE) state the average total length of illness is 10 days.
+(Guidelines from the National Institute for Health and Care Excellence (NICE) state the average total length of illness is 7-10 days for sore throat and 3-4 weeks for associated cough.
 One systematic review showed 90% of children are better within 15 days.)

 - Explain that antibiotic treatment of upper respiratory tract infection (URTI) does not alter the clinical outcome of the illness or prevent further complications.
 Explain that antibiotics may also have side-effects - eg, diarrhoea, vomiting and rash.